 However, nothing stops you from remaining solely on Etsy if you choose to do so.
-Some people have been highly successful there making a full time living from selling on that platform.
+Some people have been highly successful there making a full-time living from selling on that platform.

 Things to Keep in Mind

 While owning your own website provides you with much more flexibility, opening a store on marketplaces like Etsy can be better for a beginner.
-Learning to buy a domain name, link it to your hosting, install an SSL, setting up WordPress, and other functions related to starting your own website will have a longer learning curve if you have no technological background.
+Learning to buy a domain name, link it to your hosting, install an SSL, set up WordPress, and other functions related to starting your own website will have a longer learning curve if you have no technological background.

-However, having control over your store something to keep in mind.
+However, having control over your store is something to keep in mind.
 A lot of people have reported their stores being closed down, with or without justification.
 Even though their stores might have been restored if it was by mistake, this could still result in a temporary loss of income.

-One of the most common pieces I give to new online business owners is to diversify your income streams.
+One of the most common pieces I give to new online business owners is to diversify their income streams.
 Yes, you can make money selling on Etsy or eBay but having your own website is also very important.

 Personally, I prefer to be on as many platforms as I can manage.
-The key is to keep it manageable, so don’t over-do it.
+The key is to keep it manageable, so don’t overdo it.
 It takes a while to truly learn how every online marketplace works, so it can be time-consuming.